jakeBarwell/jakeBarwell.github.io/about.md

 <br/>

- My day to work has me developing utilising the LAMP stack in a local vagrant environment.
+ My day to day work has me developing web applications utilising the LAMP stack in a local vagrant environment.
 My time is split between back end development and front end work.
-My back end work typically involves working with ZF1, ZF2 and more recently Slim3.
+My back end work typically involves ZF1, ZF2 and more recently Slim3.
 On the front end I primarily work with DOJO JS, but we are just starting a new AngularJs project.

 <br/>

- I have a deep understanding of web application security principles and I have shared my knowledge and enthusiasm for developing secure applications with my team.I introduced automated security testing into our CI process, encryption of sensitive data using hiera-eyaml.
-I also liaised with multiple clients to complete their required security assessments.
+ I have a deep understanding of web application security principles and I have shared my knowledge and enthusiasm for developing secure applications with my team.I introduced automated security testing into our CI process, encryption of sensitive data using hiera-eyaml and also perform manual audits.
+I enjoy thinking about the security implications of design and infrastructure decisions and I have liaised with multiple clients to complete their required security assessments.

 <br/>

 My degree gave me a breadth of knowledge that as helped me work in all areas of the development stack.
 I have a working knowledge of puppet and have contributed in setting up the configuration of hosts, I automated the configuration of our selenium environment.
 I have been constantly involved in the setting up of our AWS production environment and have good understanding of their services.
-I am strong linux user and good understanding of networking fundamentals.
+I am strong linux user and have a good understanding of networking fundamentals.

 <br/>

 I am passionate about delivering the best product that I can and go above and beyond the role of developer.
 I have been instrumental in moving our team to a Kanban methodology that has given us all a clearer insight into our workflow.
 Alongside our designer we identified problems in our UX testing and strategy and have delivered a completely new workflow, utilising the [Invision](https://www.invisionapp.com/) platform.